 When planning travel to Mexico you should consider the weather and seasons so you can make informed decisions about where to go and what to pack.
 Many people automatically assume that the weather throughout Mexico is always hot, but that's not the case.
 Mexico is a large country and its weather can vary greatly from one destination to another.

-In Mexico there are two main seasons.
+In Mexico, there are two main seasons.
 Although there is some variation in temperature over the year, the most obvious difference is between rainy and dry seasons.
-The rainy season through most of Mexico falls roughly from...
-May through September or October.
-During the rest of the year there is little or no rain.
-Don't be discouraged from visiting during rainy season, when you'll see lush, green landscape, as opposed to the dry season's parched, brown landscape - and it often only rains in the late afternoons and evenings.
+The rainy season through most of Mexico falls roughly from May through September or October.
+During the rest of the year, there is little or no rain.
+Don't be discouraged from visiting during the rainy season, it typically only rains in the late afternoon or evening and you'll see the lush, green landscape, as opposed to the dry season's parched, brown landscape.

 Hurricanes and other natural disasters can ruin your vacation.
-Before heading to Mexico during hurricane season (June to November), check the weather forecasts and read up about precautions you can take in our article: Hurricane Season Travel in Mexico
+Before heading to Mexico during hurricane season (June to November), check the weather forecasts and read up about precautions you can take.

 Mexico's Baja Peninsula comprises the states of Baja California and Baja California Sur.
-The total area of the Baja California Peninsula is 55 360 square miles (143,390 square kilometres), and it is over 680 miles long (1100 km).
+The total area of the Baja California Peninsula is around 55,360 square miles (143,390 square kilometers), and it is over 760 miles long.

-The climate in Baja California is temperate and rather dry, with Tijuana receiving an average of 9 inches (235 mm) of rain annually, and Rosarito 11 inches (273 mm), mostly between December and March.
-The Sierra mountain range divides the state and at the higher altitudes in the center of the state there is more rain.
+The climate in Baja California is temperate and rather dry, with Tijuana receiving an average of 9 inches (235 mm) of rain annually.
+The Sierra mountain range divides the state and at the higher altitudes in the center of the state, there is more rain.
 This is Mexico's wine-producing area.
 Toward the south of the state there are desert areas, with scorching summers and cool winters.
-Average temperatures in Tijuana range from a high of 79F in September to a low of 45F in December.
+Average temperatures in Tijuana range from a high of 79-degrees in September to a low in the upper 40s in December.

 Baja California Sur